mikeester/merchant-docs/README.md

 ### Required Parameters:

 - `apiKey`: Your publishable API key for customer and transaction assignment.
 Also known as the public key.
 - `currencyCode`: The cryptocurrency code (e.g., BTC, ETH, BCH) for purchase.
 See below for all supported cryptocurrencies.
-If multiple walletAddress are set, this will be the default.
+If multiple walletAddress are set, this will be the default cryptocurrency.
 - `walletAddress`: The destination cryptocurrency wallet address for purchased funds.
-If you want to support multiple cryptocurrencies the format should be: btc:testaddress1,ltc:testaddress2,doge:testaddress3
+For instance, if you want to accept Bitcoin, Litecoin, and Dogecoin, format the walletAddress parameter as follows: btc:yourBitcoinAddress,ltc:yourLitecoinAddress,doge:yourDogecoinAddress.

 ### Optional Parameters:

 - `language`: Specify the widget's language using an [ISO 639 Set 1 code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).
 The language will default to EN (English) if the parsed language is not supported.
 - `baseCurrencyCode`: The fiat currency code for transactions (e.g., USD, EUR, GBP).
 See the section on supported fiat currencies for more options.
 - `lockBaseCurrency`: (True/False) Locks the currency selection to the specified `baseCurrencyCode`
-- `baseCurrencyAmount`: The fiat amount to be spent, in integer form.
+- `baseCurrencyAmount`: The fiat currency amount to be spent, in integer form.
+2 decimals max.
 - `quoteCurrencyAmount`: The cryptocurrency amount to be purchased, in integer form.
+3 decimals max.
 - `email`: The email address of the customer.
 - `externalTransactionId`: A unique identifier for the transaction.
 - `externalCustomerId`: A unique identifier for the customer.
 - `redirectUrl`: The URL for redirection after purchase completion.
 Must be URLencoded, e.g. https%3A%2F%2Fwww.myurl.com.
-- `responseUrl`: The URL for receiving order notfications.
-See more under the secition Order Notifications.
+- `responseUrl`: The URL for receiving order notifications.
+See more under the section Order Notifications.
 Must be URLencoded, e.g. https%3A%2F%2Fwww.myurl.com.
 - `customerKYC`: The level of Know Your Customer (KYC) verification. customerKYC = 0 means the customer has not completed KYC. customerKYC = 1 means the customer has completed Proof of ID + Liveness Check. customerKYC = 2 means the customer has completed Proof of ID + Liveness Check + Proof of Address.
 - `style`: The styling ID provided by Bitinvestor for customization.
 - `destinationTag`: Adds a destination tag to the XRP transaction.
 Only supported for XRP.